yw05/minetest/doc/lua_api.md

 It is recommended to first generate a translation template.
 The translation template includes translatable strings that translators can directly work on.
-After creating the `locale` directory, a translation template for the above example using the following command:
+After creating the `locale` directory, a translation template for the above example can be created using the following command:

 ```sh
 xgettext -L lua -kS -kPS:1,2 -kcore.translate:1c,2 -kcore.translate_n:1c,2,3 \